 Location: the Three Mile Island plant is ca. 12 miles (19 km) south-east of Harrisburg, PA, in the Susquehanna River, along which PA Route 441 runs, ca. Access and costs: no access to the site itself, which can only be viewed from the road along the river; and this is of course free.

 Did the Chernobyl miners survive?

 Out of the miners who worked at Chernobyl , some have survived and some died.
 WAS THERE MUCH AWARENESS ABOUT RADIATION DURING CHERNOBYL ?
 According to the Chernobyl podcast which accompanies the HBO and Sky Atlantic series, one in four miners perished from cancer or radiation-related diseases after working at Chernobyl .

 Radiation continues to be emitted from a mass of material in reactor 4 known as “The Elephant’s Foot ”.
 It’s made up of nuclear fuel, melted concrete and metal, and was formed during the initial accident.
 The foot is still active.

 — The money-losing Three Mile Island , the 1979 site of the United States’ worst commercial nuclear power accident, was shut down Friday by its energy giant owner.
 The end of the 45-year electricity-producing career of Three Mile Island Unit 1 came after Chicago-based Exelon Corp.

-How many nuclear power plants have had meltdowns?
+How many nuclear meltdowns have occurred?

 As of 2014 , there have been more than 100 serious nuclear accidents and incidents from the use of nuclear power.
-Fifty -seven accidents or severe incidents have occurred since the Chernobyl disaster, and about 60% of all nuclear-related accidents/severe incidents have occurred in the USA.
+Fifty – seven accidents or severe incidents have occurred since the Chernobyl disaster, and about 60% of all nuclear-related accidents/severe incidents have occurred in the USA.